Hallein Salt Mine

-Your journey into the history of Hallein Salt World begins with a comfortable train ride into the mountain, where experienced miners guide you and explain the mining process.
+Your journey into the history of Hallein Salt Mine begins with a comfortable train ride into the mountain, where experienced miners guide you and explain the mining process.
 You will also enjoy a raft ride across an underground lake and an exciting descent on two mining slides.

 The tunnel system is maintained to prevent the mountain from sinking.
 Of the original 65 kilometres of mining tunnels, which pass through 21 horizons, as the underground levels are known, some twelve kilometres and nine horizons can still be accessed.